jessengatai/barebones-web-boiler/README.md

 # barebones-web-boilerplate
-A barebones web boiler that compiles Sass, converts ES6 and live reloads using Gulp.
+A barebones web boiler that compiles Sass, converts ES6, live reloads and starts a local server using Gulp.
 Perfect for fast conceptual static HTML builds.